 Apple’s iPad lineup is as confusing as ever, but there’s no denying the extensive list of accessories for the device.
 If you can think of something that might make your iPad even more functional, odds are it’s available for purchase right now.
-From a stylus and earbuds to sleeves and keyboards, here are the best iPad accessories you can buy.
+Here are the best iPad accessories you can buy, from a stylus and earbuds to sleeves and keyboards.

 The best iPad accessories:

 Editor’s note: We will update our list of the best iPad accessories as new accessories launch.

 Even if you don’t know how to draw, the Apple Pencil is a quintessential accessory for iPad owners.
 Third-party styluses can’t match the Apple Pencil’s responsiveness, and many apps take advantage of Apple’s stylus integration.
 Apple currently sells two generations of the Apple Pencil.
 The first-generation Apple Pencil works with all current iPad and iPad Air models, while the second generation works with the latest 11- and 12.9-inch iPad Pros.